There are many incredible things to do in Bristol.

 Marketed as Bristol’s number one attraction (a contentious claim if you ask me, even though it’s definitely worth seeing), the illustrious SS Great Britain was once the longest passenger ship in the world!
 It sailed all over the world between 1845 and 1886 and now rests in the dry dock at Bristol’s beautiful harbor.

 You can’t miss it.
-322ft long and with a 50ft beam, the SS Great Britain cuts a grand and impressive sight.
+98 meters (322 feet) long and with a 15 meters (50 feet) beam, the SS Great Britain cuts a grand and impressive sight.
 The best part?
 It’s been turned into a museum, which means you can get on board and explore this fascinating slice of British maritime history for yourself.
-There’s also a dockyard museum that’ll tell you all about its background.
+There’s also a Dockyard Museum that’ll tell you all about its background.

 It feels wrong to mention the SS Great Britain without talking more about Bristol Harbour itself!
 A focal point of the city, it’s a hotbed of activity at all times.
 There are endless bars and restaurants complete with outdoor seating options (make sure you check out The Stable for insanely good pizza, pies, and cider!), pretty little house boats to imagine yourself living on, and a few significant tourist attractions, such as the M Shed Museum and the Watershed Media Centre.